How to Recover a Deleted Partition on Windows: All the Methods

 Step 5.
 Preview selected files before recovering.

-After the recovery has finished, Disk Drill will give me a confirmation notification along with the option to open the folder I chose for recovery.
+After the recovery has finished, Disk Drill will give you a confirmation notification along with the option to open the folder I chose for recovery.

 How to Recover the Entire Partition

+If your partition is not visible in File Explorer, you need to check it in Disk Management.
 Windows automatically assigns drive letters to storage devices you connect to your computer.
-If the drive letter has dropped, or if Windows failed to assign one, assigning a drive letter may be enough to restore access to the partition.
-Moreover, changing the existing drive letter if one is assigned may also rectify the issue.
+If the drive letter has dropped, or if Windows failed to assign one, assigning a drive letter or changing the existing one may be enough to make it visible and accessible again.

 This method is only viable if the partition is still visible in Disk Management.
 If it’s not, you will need to create a brand new partition using the next method instead.